About North Lauderdale

 Where We've Been

 North Lauderdale wasn’t always at the center of things.
 At its creation in 1963, it was a new frontier – literally and figuratively.
 At that time, it was largely farmland on the western edge of development in Broward County.
-North Lauderdale was originally grazing pasture for cows and horses of the Anderson Dairy Farm and also and agricultural area for the Lean Lyons Stringbean Farm.
+North Lauderdale was originally grazing pasture for cows and horses of the Anderson Dairy Farm and also an agricultural area for the Lena Lyons Stringbean Farm.

 Recognizing a rare opportunity to work with a blank slate, famed architect Morris Lapidus turned his attention to planning a city that would become North Lauderdale.
 Lapidus gained international notoriety for launching the 1950's “Miami Beach” style resort hotel.
 His design of the Fontainebleau Resort, the Eden Roc and Americana helped create the style of Miami Beach.